Karl Kügle – Principal Investigator

 David’s contribution to the Oxford MALMECC project is a study of the songs of the anonymous Monk of Salzburg, one of the most productive composers of the German middle ages, in the context of the cosmopolitan court of Pilgrim II of Puechheim, Prince Archbishop of Salzburg (1365-96), and its interactions with the Imperial court at Prague and the Papal court at Avignon.

 Read more about David and his work here.

-Laura Slater- Research Fellow
+Laura Slater- Fulford Junior Research Fellow (Somerville College)

 Laura is focussing on ‘Gender, Lineage and Patterns of Patronage in Late Medieval France, England and the Low Countries’.
 She is researching the cultural patronage and courtly role/s of Queen Philippa of Hainault, looking particularly at the illuminated manuscripts associated with her and their unusual musical content.
 Her broader research interests centre on the relationships between art, ideas, power and politics in medieval Britain and Europe.
 She is also interested in medieval responses to antiquity and the Holy Land.